patrickfrey/mewa/doc/intro.md

   * The function ```resolveTypeFromNamePath``` resolves a type from structure name path ( classname1 "::" classname2 ...).
   * The function ```tryGetWeightedParameterReductionList``` get the reduction of for a parameter matching and its weight.
 The weight can be used to accumulate the weight of a function match as a whole to determine the best match.
 In the example languages, the maximum is used as the accumulation function for the weight of the function match.
   * The function ```getRequiredTypeConstructor``` derives a type from another type.
 We saw applications of this function in the implementation of ```return``` or conditionals like ```if```, ```while```, etc.
+  * The function ```expectValueType``` asserts that the argument type has a constructor.
+This means it is a value type.
+  * The function ```expectDataType``` asserts that the argument type has no constructor.
+This means it is a data type.

 ```Lua
 -- Get the handle of a type expected to have no arguments